 Bramble is a good platform for online tutoring.
-It's certainly convenient to have audio and screen sharing bundled together, as well as the ability to upload past papers etc. I don't think any of the students I have taught through the foundation have had tablets, so they haven't been able to make use of handwriting but we have made do, either by the student typing out their answers, or by them telling me what to write down.
+It's certainly convenient to have audio and screen sharing bundled together.
+Not to mention the ability to upload past papers and other resources.
+The students I teach through the foundation don't have had tablets, so they can't use their handwriting.
+Instead, students type out their answers or dictate them to me.

 Would you recommend the program to other tutors?
 If so, why?
 If not, why not?

 I would definitely recommend the programme.
 It has been a completely different challenge to all the other teaching that I have done until now.
-It's no secret that clients who are able to pay for tutoring are likely to already have access to better education, so I have almost never taught foundation maths to students that really struggle with it.
-It has forced me to think about what I take to be very basic topics in a completely different way so that I am able to try and explain how they work to a student that does not understand them well.
+It's no secret that clients who are able to pay for tutoring are likely to already have access to better education.
+So I have almost never taught foundation maths to students that really struggle with it.
+It has forced me to think about what I take to be very basic topics in a completely different way.
 It has also been satisfying and rewarding to give these students the opportunity to improve their maths skills, an opportunity that they would not otherwise have without the foundation.